gorsuch/carbonator/README.md

-# Carbinator
+# Carbonator

-Carbinator is a simple toolkit for transforming `key=value` text streams into Carbon compatable inputs.
+Carbonator is a simple toolkit for transforming `key=value` text streams into Carbon compatable inputs.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'carbinator'
+    gem 'carbonator'

 And then execute: